Consumer Products (Cleaning, Chemicals, Health & Beauty)

 There is a push to replace cleaning products and chemicals with less hazardous versions.
 The EPA's Safer Choice program (formerly Design for the Environment) identifies products that may be less hazardous.
 Standards addressing other environmental or related attributes include Green Seal, USDA Organic, and USDA Biopreferred products.
 Selling products that are less hazardous or have other favorable environmental or related attributes can also enhance a company's brand.

-State EPR or product stewardship legislation that have requirements for products such as carpet, batteries, and more.
-Also includes product bans.
+Summary of state product bans, EPR and product stewardship legislation for products such as carpet, batteries, electronics, paint and more.

 Regulations at the product level that cover chemicals in products, labeling and disclosure requirements, pesticides and performance standards.